liuch37/pointnet/README.md

 # PointNet

 PointNet experimentation using PyTorch 1.6.0.
 Most of the code is taken from [1].
 Purpose of this project is to get familiar with architecture of pointnet for classification and segmentation.
 Add multi-gpu support and fix some minor issues in [1].
-Current version only supports shapenet, for modelnet40 dataaset need additional handling for __getitem__.
+Current version only supports shapenet, for modelnet40 dataaset needs additional handling for __getitem__.

 ## Usage